As humans – and our billions of devices – become increasingly dependent on digital systems, computers are running out of processing power to keep up.

 Non-computer scientists can think of edge computing like a popular pizza restaurant opening new locations across town.
 A pizza that travels 20 miles from the restaurant will be cold by the time it reaches the customer.
-But a pizza cooked right down the street will arrive faster, and reduce the strain on the original restaurant’s kitchen.
+But a pizza cooked right down the street will arrive faster.
+And because the delivery car has to drive a shorter distance, it can return more quickly, reducing the strain on the restaurant’s kitchen and delivery service.

 Similarly, edge computing processes data nearer to its source – on phones, smart watches and personal computers – rather than farming the job out to the cloud.
 Perera writes that edge computing addresses nearly all of the challenges faced by cloud computing, from speed and bandwidth to security and privacy.

 But edge computing is still in its infancy, and most of the edge-computing solutions currently being visualized rely on processor-based, software-only designs.

 “At the edge, the processing power needed to analyze and process such enormous amount[s] of data will soon exceed the growth rate of Moore’s law,” Perera writes.
 “As a result, edge-computing frameworks and solutions, which currently solely consist of CPUs, will be inadequate to meet the required processing power.”

 That’s where Perera’s second conclusion comes into play.
 To process and analyze ever-increasing amounts of data – and to handle associated problems along the way – the next generation of edge computing platforms needs to incorporate customized, reconfigurable architectures optimized for specific applications.

 What does this mean?
 It means that computer processors will no longer perform one dedicated job.
 Instead, like shapeshifters, they will configure themselves to perform any computable task set before them.